algochoi/teal-sourcemap-decoder/README.md

 This is a short python script that decodes a given source map and annotates a TEAL program to its PC.

+**NOTE**: The [Python SDK](https://github.com/algorand/py-algorand-sdk/blob/develop/algosdk/source_map.py) also supports source mapping and is the successor to this script.
+This script is only provided for reference and may not be actively maintained.

 ## Usage

 Clone this repo, then run the `decode.py` script: